Huasenberg/Sudoku-Vocabulary/README.md

 - When a user uses a hint while playing the game, a score incrementor will be applied to the word and the score will be stored on the device.
 If the user then generates a new game, the new board will choose words with higher scores to play with.

+### `Scenario`

+- Given: The user has solved multiple puzzles and would like to practie the words they have been having problems with
+- When: The user makes a wrong guess of a particular cell in a sudoku puzzle
+- Then: The application will increase the difficulity of the word and with it, the chance of this word appearing in future puzzles increase

 ## 13. LISTENING COMPREHENSION

 ### Status: **Implemented**